gerlofs/greplike/tests/README.md

 Check a list of valid expressions against multiple files.

+3. The **single file** tests.

+Check a list of expressions on one of three files.

+Each should return a success code.

+4. The **multi-file** test.

+Check a list of expressions against all three files.

+Each should return a success code.

-3. **Timing** test case.
+5. **Timing** test case.

-Run a list of valid and invalid expressions against a list of files using both grep and greplike, log the time taken and average this out at the end of the test, they should closely match (~10% difference is permissable).
+Run a list of valid expressions against a list of files using both grep and greplike, report the times of both commands using `time ...`.